XTLS/Xray-docs-next/docs/en/document/command.md

 ### xray api

-To call Xray's gRPC API, it needs to be enabled in the configuration file.
+Call Xray's gRPC API.
+Needs to be enabled in the configuration file.

 Usage: